dmayorcat/cleaningData/CodeBook.md

 Code Book for Course Project

+The following describes the variables and used Todal co describing the project files.

 Overview

-Source of the original data:
+1. Source of the original data:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 Full Description at the site where the data was obtained: